deven367/sp25-b534/docs/pytorch.md

 # Distributed training

-> This arctcle talks about distributed training in PyTorch
+> This article talks about distributed training in PyTorch

 ## ddp